mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 >
 >Limit your time on this first assignment to 5 hours.
 If you’re approaching 4.5 hours and you’re not finished, take the last half hour to organize the work you have so far and let me know what your progress is.
 There’s not a ton of urgency on this, but if you could let me know what day to expect the work, that would be helpful.
 >
 >Can you also send me a mailing address where I should send your checks?
-I'll send the first one out on Saturday, September 7th for any hours you've worked through 9/6.
+I'll mail the first one on Saturday, September 7th for any hours you've worked through 9/6.

 Several critical things that are happening in this email: